vmartinv/deep-learning/README.md

 # Deep Learning Course

-Things done at Deep Learning course.
-All (or most) of the code is on Python 3.
+Things we did at the Deep Learning course.
+All (or most) of the code is in Python 2.

 # Requirements
-For Arch Linux, install these packages (some of them are in the AUR:
+For Arch Linux, install these packages (some of them are in the AUR):
 > python-pillow python-numpy python-matplotlib python-theano python-keras

 # Useful links